laoguowangCP/godot-statechart-sharp/docs/manual.md

 As mentioned, when statechart runs a step, first it needs to select transitions from active states.

 - For leaf active states (active states with no non-history substate), selecting transition means iterating through its child transitions (by document order).
 If event matches, emit the `Guard` signal.
-It is used to judge whether the transition is enabled (should happen) or not.
+It is used to check whether the transition is enabled (should happen) or not.
 If a transition is enabled, stop iteration and submit it to statechart for latter process.

 - For the rest of the active states (active states with non-history substate), it comes with a recursive process.
 Leaf states select first, while other states react according to returned case from their descendant(s), and then pass on the case to their parent: